Neuromorphic Networks as Revealed by Features Similarity: Results and discussion

-The succession of mergings between neuronal cells can be clearly observed, leading to modules that are mostly uniform regarding the cell types.
+The succession of mergings between neuronal cells, obtained as the parameter $\alpha$ is increased, can be clearly discerned, leading to modules that are mostly uniform regarding the cell types.
 Initiating with all cells being disconnected (a), we can then identify the brown neurons coalescing.
 As $\alpha$ increases, we can observe in (c) a larger module of brown cells, as well as newly started groups of red and orange cells.
-These groups then continue to grown by incorporating new neuronal cells that are mostly from the same neuronal type until.
+These groups then continue to grow by incorporating new neuronal cells that are mostly from the same neuronal type.
 In (f) we can perceive the initial stage in the formation of the group of blue cells, as well as a separated group of green cells.
-The group of pink cells start coalescing at (g) and then grows successively, as the separation between the modules also increases significantly until reaching the maximum modularity at $\alpha=0.8$.
-Also clearly indicated in this figure are the successive mergings between the groups, which takes place mostly from (g) to (l).
+The group of pink cells starts coalescing at (g) and then grows successively as the separation between the modules also increases significantly until reaching the maximum modularity at $\alpha=0.8$.
+Also clearly indicated in this figure are the successive mergings between the groups, which take place mostly from (g) to (l).
 Observe that, in all cases, once a group starts coalescing, it then becomes more and more compact.

-The succession of connections between groups provides a valuable indication about which groups are more similar to one another.
+The succession of connections between groups provides a valuable indication of which groups are more similar to one another.
 For instance, we observe from (i) to (j) the merging of the blue group with the orange group, while from (j) to (k) the brown group is at last linked to the other groups.
-Interestingly the compact portion of the orange group remains disconnected until (l), because these groups are almost completely interconnected (i.e.~a \emph{clique}).
+Interestingly, the compact portion of the orange group remains disconnected until (l) because these groups are almost completely interconnected.
 It can also be observed from Figure~\ref{fig:ALL} that the maximum identified literal modularity succeeded in identifying the network in which the modules are most well-separated, at least from the visual point of view.